ALLYANE for the treatment of motor disorders

 But thanks to advances in neuroscience, ALLYANE is able to offer an innovative method whose rapid and long-lasting effects have been acknowledged in recent years by many patients, doctors and healthcare professionals.

-Gait abnormalities have multiple causes: central or peripheral (Cerebellar or vestibular strokes), post-traumatic (muscle impairment, joint pain or stiffness, flexural deformities, lameness), rheumatologic or even due to plano-valgus feet.
+Gait abnormalities have multiple causes: peripheral or central (Cerebellar or vestibular strokes), post-traumatic (muscle impairment, joint pain or stiffness, flexural deformities, lameness), rheumatologic or even due to plano-valgus feet.
 They can cause real public health issues, especially in the elderly.
 Most patients present with easily identifiable motor inhibitions and with a significant emotional impact.
 Fear of falling or of the pain leads to a series of compensations that affect not only the gait but also considerably lengthen the healing process.
 ALLYANE’s approach to these gait abnormalities is to treat the problem as a whole, on both the physical and emotional levels.

 Thanks to the effect of the specific low frequency sound signals of the Alphabox®, and of the use of mental imagery, it is possible to reactivate the deficient muscles, to relax the hypertonic muscles and to install a gait pattern that is closer to the patient’s true capabilities.
 One session is sometimes enough to recover a fluid walking pattern and this can have a major impact on the patient’s physical and mental well-being.

 Spasticity is the permanent and disproportionate increase in muscle contraction (muscular tension) in a muscle at rest or during voluntary movement.
-It occurs in most cases of neurological damage, such as in hemiplegia, para or tetraplegia, Parkinson’s disease, multiple sclerosis or cerebral palsy.
+It occurs in most cases of neurological damage, such as in hemiplegia, para or tetraplegia, multiple sclerosis or cerebral palsy.
 This abnormal muscular tension opposes voluntary movements such as gripping or automatic movements such as walking, and is worsened by fatigue or anxiety.
 Reducing spasticity is a major challenge in the motricity and comfort of patients and Medicine still has no real solution for these motor defects.

 Medication or Botulinum toxin injections help control spasticity.
 On the same level, the ALLYANE procedure is a non-invasive, effective, complementary treatment that allows the patient to adjust the level of spasticity through their breathing and an awareness of the relaxation of their muscles.